janjagusch/connect-x/docs/DEVELOPMENT.md

 ## CI/CD

 We use [Travis](https://travis-ci.com/github/janjagusch/connect-x).
 Make sure you have access to it, otherwise request it from [Jan](jan.jagusch@gmail.com).
-Everytime you push a tag to the repository the `submission_standalone` will be submitted as a solution to Kaggle.
+Everytime you push a tag to the repository the `submission_standalone.py` will be submitted as a solution to Kaggle.

 ## Bitmap Representation